CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 </figure>

 ## SKSE + SkyUI  {ignore=true}
-A must have for most mods, anyway.
+Required for most *must have* mods, anyway.

 ## JContainers  {ignore=true}
 ***THIS IS NOT OPTIONAL***.
 I repeat: **THIS IS NOT OPTIONAL**.